 My stay in Beijing was an alternation between tourist attractions and factories, and as a main station of the legendary Silk Road starting right from China, I visited the government-run silk factory to see silk production process steps, alongside pearl and jade factories.
 While I absolutely adore pearls and jades, what impressed me the most was to see the silk production process steps, from the worms’ cocoons to the finest bed sheets.

-I knew China has always been famous for its silk, that throughout the centuries they have exported it all over the world, decorating palaces of kings, emperors, presidents, shaping dream dresses for queens and empresses, evoking art, femininity and the obsessive attention to the smallest detail, yet when I stepped in the silk factory in Beijin I wasn’t particularly excited.
+I knew China has always been famous for its silk, that throughout the centuries they have exported it all over the world, decorating palaces of kings, emperors, presidents, shaping dream dresses for queens and empresses, evoking art, femininity and the obsessive attention to the smallest detail, yet when I stepped in the silk factory in Beijing I wasn’t particularly excited.

-I thought it was going to be some kind of “technical” visit, but instead I immediately found myself immersed in a modern replica of the legendary Silk Road, the most famous trading route of ancient China, that saw the mysterious and adored fabric being exported to Western countries over the span of centuries.
+I thought it was going to be some kind of “technical” visit, but instead, I immediately found myself immersed in a modern replica of the legendary Silk Road, the most famous trading route of ancient China, that saw the mysterious and adored fabric being exported to Western countries over the span of centuries.

-The Silk Road trade saw its heights during the Han dynasty, when it crossed two Continents, from China to Europe, passing through the Indian Sub-continent, the Persian Empire, the Middle East, the Mediterranean region and finally the Roman Empire and Europe.
+The Silk Road trade saw its heights during the Han dynasty, when it crossed two Continents, from China to Europe, passing through the Indian Sub-continent, the Persian Empire, the Middle East, the Mediterranean region, and finally the Roman Empire and Europe.

 The routes ancient traders took along the Silk Road were hostile and claimed the lives of more than one pioneer.

 The Taklimakan desert is China’s largest and driest desert.
 Nestled in the Tarim Basin between the Kunlun Mountains and the Plateau of the Tibet on the south and the Celestial Mountains on the north, it was one of the harshest regions travelers had to face in ancient times.
-With a temperature range that dramatically drops from 50°C during summer to -20°C winter time, and the common sand storms particularly dangerous due to the power of the wind, Taklimakan desert was one of the most inhospitable areas along the Silk Road map through which the precious material had to pass by in order to reach the far-flung destinations it was aimed to.
+With a temperature range that dramatically drops from 50°C during summer to -20°C wintertime, and the common sand storms particularly dangerous due to the power of the wind, Taklimakan desert was one of the most inhospitable areas along the Silk Road map through which the precious material had to pass by in order to reach the far-flung destinations it was aimed to.

 The Chinese traded silk for medicines, perfumes, precious stones and apparently slaves.
 When the secret of the silk was not Chinese exclusivity anymore, the trade along the legendary silk route started its decline.

-At the silk factory in Beijing I saw how the silk is made today, but within the tour they managed to give me a hint of how the precious material was made once upon a time, which is not much different from today’s process.
+At the silk factory in Beijing, I saw how the silk is made today, but within the tour, they managed to give me a hint of how the precious material was made once upon a time, which is not much different from today’s process.

-Silk worms produce their own cocoons out of a single silk thread, and once the cocoon is ready, they are hand-picked one by one and put in an oven (sic!), where the heat will kill the worm without damaging the silk thread.
+Silkworms produce their own cocoons out of a single silk thread, and once the cocoon is ready, they are hand-picked one by one and put in an oven (sic!), where the heat will kill the worm without damaging the silk thread.
 When worms are dead, the cocoons are left to soak in water so workers can easily find the end of the thread in order to place it in the spinning machine that will untangle many of them per time.
-A single thread is too thin, and usually the finished silk strand used to make the fabric comprises of eight raw threads.
+A single thread is too thin, and usually, the finished silk strand used to make the fabric comprises eight raw threads.

 Silkworm was originally raised in Asia and Africa, although now farms raise silkworm for silk production in many parts of the world with moderate climates.
 The different species of silkworms farmed are mainly valued by the quality of the silk they produce and the number of breeding per year.